bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

    PRIMARY> rs.add("<fqdn>:<port>")

-Step 4: Verify the replica set membership
+Step 4: Verify the Replica Set Membership
 -----------------------------------------

 You can use the ``rs.conf()`` and the ``rs.status()`` commands available in the